The wind blew a magazine that was not mine, but if I had to return it, it was more than twenty days ago.

 And, suddenly, Ernesto's sales booth for national and international magazines and newspapers was filled with people.

-- Yes- quickly showing the publication, really wanting to be successful in the attention that I gave to that person
+Yes- quickly showing the publication, with a real desire to be successful in the attention that I gave to that person

-- No - sadly to see the expression of frustration of the client, who left with the smile stored in his pocket.
+No - sadly seeing the frustrated expression of the customer, who left with the smile stored in his pocket.

 It was crazy, because I attended sometimes, more than eight people at the same time!

-Even I, from the top of my sixty-eight years of well-lived life, began to serve people, giving prices, charging.
+Even I, from the top of my sixty-eight years of life well lived, began to serve people, giving prices, charging.

 And, to top it all, some were leaving and others were arriving,